martinboller/BUSSide/README.md

 An automated tool for hardware hacking and bus auditing.
 This repository is a modernized fork of the original **BUSSide** project developed by **Silvio Cesare**.

 ## Project Status: 2026 Update ##
 The original BUSSide was a ground-breaking tool for hardware security researchers.
-However, as bit-rot set in, dependencies evolved.
+However hasn't been maintained for a while, and dependencies evolved.
 This fork was created to ensure the tool remains accessible and functional in a modern ecosystem.

 ### Key Improvements:
 * **Python 3 Migration:** Fully ported the client-side logic from Python 2.7 to Python 3.x.